Particular/docs.particular.net/nservicebus/dependency-injection/index_ownership_core_[8.0,).partial.md

 Represented by the enum value `ServiceLifetime.Singleton`.

-WARNING: Singleton components that have dependencies that are scoped `Transient` or `Scoped` will still resolve.
-In effect, these dependencies, while not scoped as `SingleInstance`, will behave as if they are `Singleton` because the instances will exist inside the parent component.
+WARNING: `Singleton` components with dependencies that are scoped `Transient` or `Scoped` will still resolve.
+In effect, these dependencies, while not scoped as `Singleton`, will behave as if they are `Singleton` because the instances will exist inside the parent component.

 snippet: SingleInstance